Lost Boys (Peter Pan): P.J. Hogan's Peter Pan

 In the film, the characters retain their personalities.
 In the end, all of them are adopted by Mr. and Mrs. Darling, like in the original play, except Slightly, who instead is adopted by Aunt Millicent.

 Other films

 The title of the 1987 film The Lost Boys is a reference to Peter Pan's Lost Boys.
 In the film, the characters retain their youth and gain their powers, including flying, by becoming vampires.

 The Lost Boys appear at the end of Pan (2015).
-Peter rescues Nibs and many other boys from an orphanage so they can have some "fun."
+Peter rescues Nibs and many other boys from an orphanage so they can have some "fun".
 They are pulled on to the flying Jolly Roger and Hook refers to them as "Lost Boys."

-Adaptations in other media
+Adaptations in television

-Two of the Lost Boys, Cubby and Slightly, appear alongside Peter Pan and Tinker Bell in Kingdom Hearts Birth by Sleep.
-Before that, the Lost Boys appeared in the Kingdom Hearts manga as comic relief, fighting Donald Duck over some treasure they found in Captain Hook's ship.

-The Lost Boys appear in the Season 2 finale and in the first episodes of Season 3 of Once Upon a Time.
-They are the murderous inhabitants of Neverland and servants of Peter Pan, portrayed by Robbie Kay.
-The death of Rufio is briefly mentioned by Captain Hook during a fight in the second episode.
+The Lost Boys appear in the second and third seasons of Once Upon a Time.
+They are the murderous inhabitants of Neverland and servants of Peter Pan (portrayed by Robbie Kay).

-Cubby made a cameo appearance in Chip 'n Dale: Rescue Rangers voiced by Rachel Bloom.
+The names of Wendy and the Lost Boys, (Slightly, Curly, Tootles and Nibs) are given to the hybrids in the television series Alien: Earth which premiered in August 2025.